A simple protocol to automate the executing, scaling, and reconfiguration of Cloud-Native Apps: Introduction

 Let's present the idea of our SSMMP.
 There are no sidecars and no proxies.
 Each microservice instance communicates (according to SSMMP) directly with the agent running on the same host.

 Execution of microservices, their replications and closing are controlled and monitored by Manager via its agents.
 A similar idea is also in Dur{\'a}n and Sala{\"u}n 2016 \cite{duran2016robust}.
 Communication sessions between microservices (determined by the CNApp business logic) are controlled and monitored by Manager through its agents.

 Each communication session is (like in TCP) connection-oriented.
 A connection between client and server needs to be established before data can be sent during the session.
 The server is listening for clients.
+Dynamic management of such communication sessions is the essence of the proposed protocol.